 Another effective treatment is minoxidil.
 As well as helping men with male pattern baldness, this can be used by women experiencing female pattern baldness – which is known to run in families and often develops or gets worse following the menopause.
 The treatment is applied to the scalp as a lotion and, although it’s not known exactly how it works, it seems to have a stimulating effect on hair growth.
 Studies have found that it slows hair loss in around half of those who use it, while just over one in 10 experience some regrowth of their hair.
 As with finasteride, it usually takes a period of months before any effects are seen, and if you stop using it, your hair is likely to continue thinning.

 3. Hairstyle changes

 As well as male and female pattern baldness, there are other causes of hair loss.
 One of these is traction alopecia, which happens when hair is pulled excessively over a long period of time.
 Certain hairstyles are known to increase the risk of this type of alopecia, including tight ponytails or braids and hair extensions.
 Tell-tale signs to look out for are redness or tenderness of the scalp and broken hairs close to the hairline.
 If you have traction alopecia, the treatment is simple; you should change the way you style your locks.
 Try not to do anything that pulls your hair and is likely to cause further damage.
 This should allow your tresses to recover – although it’s important to bear in mind that prolonged traction alopecia can cause permanent hair loss.
-As well as these treatments, there are other ways to tackle hair loss, ranging from steroid injections and immunotherapy to hair transplants.
+As well as these treatments, there are other ways to tackle hair loss, ranging from steroid injections, hairpieces for men due to hair loss and immunotherapy to hair transplants.
 The important thing when you’re assessing your options is to understand the cause of the issue and to get reliable medical advice.
 If you’re worried about hair loss or you want to know more about the treatments available, you can speak to your GP.